neuraloperator/neuraloperator/doc/source/index.rst

    operator = FNO(n_modes=(16, 16), hidden_channels=64,
                    in_channels=3, out_channels=1)

-Tensorization is also provided out of the box: you can improve the previous models by simply using a Tucker Tensorized FNO with just a few parameters:
+Tensorization (Read more here at `Tensorly https://tensorly.org/stable/index.html`) is also provided out of the box: you can improve the previous models by simply using a Tucker Tensorized FNO with just a few parameters:

 .. code-block:: python